MichaelDBA/pg_get_tabledef/README.md

 <br/>

 ## Limitations
-No ACL information is returned.
+* No ACL information is returned.
+* Does not currently work for table relationships across multiple schemas, e.g., partitioning across schemas.

 ## Overview
 This function handles these types of objects: